 Module 1 includes ‘tutor tasks’, which are submitted online and to which the Module Leader responds with corrections and feedback.
 In addition, there is also a revision package at the end of the course in the form of practice exam papers, and candidates receive detailed feedback on their performance.
 Module 3 includes 35 tasks, mostly designed for reflection, with answers and / or commentary provided online, but candidates may submit any of these tasks for feedback.
 In addition candidates are invited to submit drafts of each of the five sections of the extended assignment for feedback, as well as one final draft of the entire assignment.

-The Module 1 course consists of eight units delivered over a nine-week period, with the last three weeks of the course leading up to the exam dedicated to revision, including a full practice exam.
+The Module 1 course lasts for 12 weeks and consists of nine units delivered weekly with a full practice exam in Week 10 and the last two weeks of the course leading up to the exam dedicated to revision, including feedback on the practice exam.
 The course material covers the entire Delta syllabus, as well as providing a focus in each unit on the standard task-types used in the exam.
 Units are released on a weekly basis, and each unit includes a number of ‘Tutor Tasks’ to be uploaded onto the moodle platform for correction and feedback.

 At NILE if that is convenient; otherwise at your closest Cambridge exam centre.
 When you approach another centre to arrange to take the exam, please make it clear that you are NILE is enrolling you for the exam and you are asking them simply to host the exam for you.
 Once you have made such an arrangement, please inform NILE (email@example.com) so that we can liaise with the centre.
 Please also be aware that other centres may charge a small administration fee.